 You’ve got questions.
 We’ve got answers.
-Please see below for frequently asked questions.
+Please see below for frequently asked questions regarding in-person classes.
+For information about online classes, take a look at our Online Class FAQ’s.
 If your question was not answered, please call 602-254-3100 and we’ll be happy to help you over the phone.
 Thanks!

 - What is the age limit for classes and do you make exceptions?

 Every class that is posted contains age limit information in the class description.
 Most adult classes are 16+ or 18+.
 We also have youth, teen, and young adult classes.
 We generally do not make age range exceptions for reasons of safety and instructor class preferences.